Brucellosis is an infectious disease that occurs from contact with animals carrying brucella bacteria.

 Exams and Tests

-Relapse may occur, and symptoms may continue for years.
-As with tuberculosis, the illness can come back after a long period of time.
+Symptoms may come and go for years.
+Also, the illness can come back after a long period of not having symptoms.

 When to Contact a Medical Professional